rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 2. The loop is moving to the right.

    \ifsolutions
    {\bf Answer}: As the loop moves to the right, the magnetic field is larger (field lines are more closely spaced). a.
 To keep the flux the same, an induced magnetic field pointing to the left is needed. b.
-The current in the loop will such that the current on the white part of the ring is upwards.
+The current in the loop is such that the current on the white part of the ring is upwards.
    \else
    a.
 Direction of induced magnetic field: